ibm-cloud-docs/EventStreams/quick_setup_guide.md

 Replace USER and PASSWORD with the values from your {{site.data.keyword.messagehub}} **Service Credentials** tab in the {{site.data.keyword.Bluemix_notm}} console.

-{{site.data.keyword.messagehub}} provides example `producer.properties` and `consumer.properties` files for the [Java client](https://github.com/ibm-messaging/event-streams-samples/tree/master/kafka-java-liberty-sample/resources).
+{{site.data.keyword.messagehub}} provides example `producer.properties` and `consumer.properties` files for the [Java client](https://github.com/ibm-messaging/event-streams-samples/tree/master/kafka-java-liberty-sample/resources){: external}.

 After you create the properties file, you can run the console producer in a terminal as follows: